 If you want to work in the legal system without having to attend law school, you may consider working as a legal assistant or legal secretary.
 The distinctions between a legal assistant and a legal secretary can be seen in the differences in education, training, job responsibilities and salary between the two positions.
 Schools offering Legal Administrative Assistant degrees can also be found in these popular choices.

 Legal Assistant and Legal Secretary Compared

 Both legal assistants and legal secretaries provide assistance within a law firm to help free up the attorney's time to focus on preparing for court.
 In neither position are you allowed to give legal advice or carry out any duties that are considered practicing law under state or federal definitions.
-While the roles are similar, a paralegal tends to have a position of higher authority as compared to a legal secretary and typically receives higher compensation.
+While the roles are similar, a legal assistant tends to have a position of higher authority as compared to a legal secretary and typically receives higher compensation.

 Important Facts About These Occupations